 A Slight Delight - Compile-time checking things

-2020-01-06Underjord is a tiny, wholesome team doing Elixir consulting and contract work.
-If you like the writing you should really try the code.
-See our services for more information.
+2020-01-06Underjord is an artisanal consultancy doing consulting in Elixir, Nerves with an accidental speciality in marketing and outreach.
+If you like the writing you should really try the pro version.

 This was a short-but-sweet thing that struck me while working with a client code-base.
 It was trivial but both useful and delightful and it is a type of thing I haven't been able to do in Python, PHP and Javascript in quite the same way.